Pietà (Michelangelo): After completion

 The signature echoes one used by the ancient Greek artists Apelles and Polykleitos.
 It was the only work he ever signed.
 Vasari also reports the anecdote that Michelangelo later regretted his outburst of pride and swore never to sign another work of his hands.

 Fifty years later, Vasari declared the following regarding the Pietà:

+Other Michelangelo Pietàs

+Several decades later, Michelangelo returned twice to the subject of the Pietà, but neither work was completed.
+The Florentine Pietà of c.
+1547 – 1553 was apparently intended for his own tomb, but abandoned after several years work.
+It is often called a Deposition, representing a moment slightly earlier in the story.
+The Rondanini Pietà was begun in 1552, and still very unfinished at his death in 1564; he had been working on it six days before.